 Seeds

 Did you know?
-Chia and flax seeds are two of the best vegan sources of omega-3 fatty acids.
-Try to add a spoonful or two to your everyday meals, or simply enjoy them as part of your daily Purition.
+Chia and flax seeds are two of the best vegan sources of essential omega-3 fatty acids.
+Try to add a spoonful or two to your everyday meals or simply enjoy them as part of your daily Purition.

 Beans & legumes

 Protein?
 Check.
 Iron?
 Check.
 Fibre?
 Check!
-Beans and legumes are an affordable nutritional-powerhouse for vegans.
+Beans and legumes are an affordable nutritional-powerhouse for vegans and make for a healthy meat alternative in most dishes.

 You can buy beans and lentils canned or dried.
 Cans are easier and quick-to-cook, while dried varieties are cheaper but take significantly longer to cook.
-Whatever your preference, add them to your vegan shopping list and try using them as a meat-replacing vegan protein source.
+Whatever your preference, add them to your beginner’s vegan shopping list—they’re a great source of fibre and plant-based protein.

 - Butter beans